John Leguizamo and Al Madrigal on Their Fight for Latino Superheroes

 Leguizamo: We’re the oldest ethnic group in America other than Native Americans.
 And we’re the largest ethnic group in America, and the most excluded.
 It’s just bizarre to me that it continues to be pervasive.
 You saw the Netflix stats that just came out.
 They had a lot better representation among Black people and people of color, but Latinos are still coming up short.
 And that’s confusing to me.

-Madrigal: When you look at USC’s Annenberg study, it says we’re twenty percent of the population but only five percent of the characters on TV and film, and two of those is J. Lo and Cameron Diaz.
+Madrigal: When you look at USC’s Annenberg study, it says we’re 20 percent of the population but only 5 percent of the characters on TV and film, and two of those is J. Lo and Cameron Diaz.
 It’s fucking nuts to me.

 Leguizamo: And then you got Encanto and you put us all in how we really are, and it’s a mega-hit.
 Can’t a Hollywood studio exec, Marvel or DC do that math?